Epic Mickey: Story

-After mysteriously waking up one night, Mickey Mouse discovers that the mirror in his bedroom is actually a portal to Yen Sid's workshop, where he finds him using a magic paintbrush to finish the creation of a world made for forgotten Disney creations, represented as a model based on Disneyland.
-Mickey examines the model after Yen Sid leaves and, not knowing what it actually is, starts fiddling with the brush to make a self-portrait of himself, but inadvertently causes it to become a monster made of ink.
-Mickey panics when the monster tries to attack him and throws thinner on it in an attempt to destroy it, but spills more paint and thinner on the model in the process.
+After mysteriously awakening one night, Mickey Mouse discovers that the mirror in his bedroom is actually a portal to Yen Sid's workshop, where he finds him using a magic paintbrush to finish the creation of a world made for forgotten Disney creations, represented as a model based on Disneyland.
+Mickey examines the model after Yen Sid leaves and, not knowing what it actually is, starts fiddling with the brush to make a self-portrait of himself, but inadvertently causes it to become an ink-made monster.
+Mickey panics when this thing tries to assault him and throws thinner on it in an attempt to destroy it, but spills more paint and thinner on the model in the process.
 Upon seeing Yen Sid approaching, Mickey quickly tries to clean up the mess, but in his haste, spills the entire thinner bottle onto the paint spillage as he flees back to his house.
 The monster, having survived Mickey's attempt to destroy it, enters the model through a portal created by the paint and thinner spillage, taking the bottle of thinner with it.

-After many decades of fame following the incident, the same ink monster from before enters Mickey's bedroom and abducts him, dragging him through Yen Sid's workshop and into the ruined world, now known as Wasteland.
-After waking up, Mickey finds himself strapped to a table in a huge laboratory in Dark Beauty Castle by the Mad Doctor, who plans to steal Mickey's heart by using a large mechanical arm while Oswald the Lucky Rabbit spies on them from behind a machine.
-However, Mickey frees himself before he can succeed and scares off the ink monster, now known as The Shadow Blot, with Yen Sid's magic brush, which had fallen into Wasteland during Mickey's abduction, forcing the Mad Doctor to flee through a trap door.
-Oswald attempts using the trap door to escape after being spotted by Mickey but accidentally breaks a lever on the main controls for the mechanical arm, causing it to become hostile and forcing Oswald to escape another way.
-Gus, leader of the Gremlins, who serve as mechanics in Wasteland, suddenly arrives and helps Mickey disable the mechanical arm and guides Mickey out of Dark Beauty Castle.
-He also teaches Mickey how to use the magic brush, during which he notices drips coming off of Mickey's body and assumes that he may have absorbed some of the Blot's essence.
-Throughout his journey, Mickey fights Blotlings, the Blot's minions, and Beetleworx, the Mad Doctor's evil robotic creations.
+After many decades of fame following the incident, what appears to be the ink-made monster from before enters Mickey's bedroom and abducts him, dragging him through Yen Sid's workshop and into the ruined world, now known as Wasteland.
+After waking up, Mickey finds himself strapped to a table in a huge laboratory in Dark Beauty Castle by the Mad Doctor, who plans to steal Mickey's heart while Oswald the Lucky Rabbit, the ruler of Wasteland, spies on them.
+However, Mickey frees himself before he can succeed and scares off the monster, now known as the Shadow Blot, with Yen Sid's magic brush, which had fallen into Wasteland during his abduction, forcing the Mad Doctor to flee through a trap door, whereas Oswald himself does the same through another way when spotted by Mickey.
+Gus, leader of the Gremlins, who serve as mechanics in Wasteland, suddenly arrives and guides Mickey out of Dark Beauty Castle, while additionally teaching him how to use the brush, during which he notices drips coming off of Mickey's body and assumes that he may have absorbed some of the Blot's essence.
+Throughout his journey, Mickey fights Blotlings, the Blot's spawn, and Beetleworx, the Mad Doctor's evil robotic creations.